 The Dominican Republic is one of the best places in the world to whale-watch.
 Thousands of humpbacks migrate here during mating season, which runs mid-January through mid-March.
 Catch a boat to Samana Bay and you may see as many as 300 whales frolicking just a few yards away.
 Whales race underwater, then launch into the air, and crash back into the water.
 It's a site you'll never forget.
 Cheering for more you may also see whales roll onto their backs and sides raising their tail and flippers high into the air and then slapping down on the water.
 Bring your camera.
 It's fun for the whole family!

 Getting to Dominican Republic and getting around.
 Our transportation tips will help make your trip smoother.
 More good sand advice.

-Proof of citizenship is required to purchase a $10 "tourist card".
 A passport is required for U.S. visitors as well as other countries.

 American, Continental, Delta, Jet Blue, LAN Airlines, Northwest, Spirit Airlines, Sun Country, US Airways